buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.1.6 =
-* Performance - Lazy loading for images in Activity
-* Performance - Lazy loading for images in Forums
-* Performance - Lazy loading for images in Photos
-* Performance - Lazy loading for images in Albums
+* Performance - Lazy load images in Activity, Forums, Photos and Albums
+* Profiles - Added the ability to re-order First Name, Last Name, and Nickname profile fields
 * Forums - Hide private and hidden discussions from logged out users on the Forums index

 = 1.1.5 =